infraredhuh/lanectl/README.md

 # 🧱 rune

-**rune** is the message scripting engine for infrared.
+**rune** is the embed scripting engine for infrared.

-It parses a block of text, replaces variables, and turns it into an embed with optional buttons.
+It parses a block of text, replaces variables, and turns it into an embed with an optional `discord.ui.View`.
 No GUI.
 No builder.
 Just script → message.

 ---